bosafoagyare/web-academic/content/publication/osafoagyare-metastasis-2022/index.md

 publication: ''
 publication_short: ''

-abstract: Metastasis is major contributor towards cancer-related mortality and can be difficult to detect during early stages.
-The ability to identify cancers that may have already metastasized can help increase patient survival.
-In this study, we utilize publicly available expression profile datasets of cancers from primary sites with or without distal metastasis.
-We train an elastic net models to predict the origin of primary cancer tissue and whether the primary cancer has metastasized or not.
-Using the elastic-net for hierarchical classification, we were able to predict the origin tissue at an accuracy of 97% and whether the cancer has already metastasized at an accuracy of 90%.
-When examining the top influential genes in the model we find that many mitochondrial genes were negatively correlated with metastasis.
+abstract: Metastasis is a leading cause of cancer-related mortality and remains challenging to detect during early stages.
+Accurate identification of cancers likely to metastasize can improve treatment strategies and patient outcomes.
+This study leverages publicly available gene expression profiles from primary cancers, with and without distal metastasis, to build predictive models.
+We utilize elastic net regularization within a hierarchical classification framework to predict both the tissue of origin and the metastasis status of primary tumors.
+Our elastic net-based hierarchical classification achieved a tissue- of-origin prediction accuracy of 97%, and a metastasis prediction accuracy of 90%.
+Notably, mitochondrial gene expression exhibited significant negative correlations with metastasis, providing potential biological insights into the underlying mechanisms of cancer progression.

 # Summary.
 An optional shortened abstract.
 summary: ''